bipasa2003/bakers-kitchen/README.md

 ## Contributing
 # Contributors

-Thank you to all the contributors who have helped make this project better! 🙌
+Thank you to all ! 🙌

 <!-- Contributors List -->
 <table>